intern0t/react-weather-icons/README.md

 The `size` defaults to `30` if no `size` arguments are provided, and `color` defaults to `#000000`.

+---
+## Automation for weather information fetching

+All the icons are capitalized and trimmed of all non-alphanumeric characters; hence, you may reverse the process to associate the response from various weather APIs to the icons in this library.

+To associate the icons to the response from various weather API providers such as **Open Weather Map**, **World Meteorological Organization**, **Weather Underground**, **Forecast.io**, and **Yahoo**.
+First, you need to have a specific [reference list](https://erikflowers.github.io/weather-icons/api-list.html) implemented to your application.

+Then, replace `-` in the associated value with space (` `) and capitalize all the words, then replace the spaces (` `) with nothing ``.
+This ends up generating a variable associated with the icon which you can use.

+### Example

+If the request to Open Weather Map's API returned icon id of `310` (`wi-owm-day-310`), then the value associated would be `day-rain`, replace all the `-` with ` ` to have `day rain` and capitalize all the words in the string.
+In `Day Rain`, replace all the spaces with nothing `` to achieve `DayRain`, which is an icon name.

+---
 ## License

 GPL © [intern0t](https://github.com/intern0t)